okcashpro/okcash/docs/docs/packages/clients.md

 ## Overview

-Eliza's client packages enable integration with various platforms and services.
+OKai's client packages enable integration with various platforms and services.
 Each client provides a standardized interface for sending and receiving messages, handling media, and interacting with platform-specific features.

 ### Architecture Overview